Typography for the Web

 Resize your Text Responsively

 To provide an equally enjoyable reading experience on small devices and larger screens, consider resizing your typography to be smaller on small screens (since users tend to hold smaller devices closer to their face) and larger on big screens (since users tend to stand farther away from large monitors and displays).
+If you are looking for a good article on responsive typography with helpful visuals, be sure to check out IA.Nets Basics of Responsive Typography.

 body { font-size: 87.5%; }